gustinmi/rest4php/README.md

 About project
 --------------------------------------

-This application contains most simplistic demonstration on how to create a RESful API with support for CRUD operations.
+This application contains most simplistic demonstration on how to create a RESTful API with support for CRUD operations.
-The code is on my humble opinion in enterprise grade.
-Further more, whole codebase contains no special frameworks so it's possible to use it on any hosting site that supports php5.
+The code is on my humble opinion of enterprise grade.
+Further more, whole codebase contains no special frameworks so it's possible to use it on any hosting site that supports php5, even if user has no right to modify webserver configuration files.
+So basically it's a drop in rest interface written for php version from 5 up.

-The RESTful API operates on 2 entitites, namely Folder and Ad (or item).
-They are in 1 .. * relation, like folders and files on your local harddrive.
-One folder contains many items (or files).
+The demo RESTful API operates on 2 entitites, namely Categories and Adds (or item).
+They are in 1 .. * relation, like folders and files on your local hard drive.
+One category contains many sub items.

 RESTful operations supported are

-1. get  (read operations, uses a HTTP GET.
+1. GET (read operations.
 We determine requested entity via URL matching)
-2. delete (delete operation.
-Same as before)
+2. DELETE (delete operation.
+The data is posted to server as a raw HTTP DELETE request)
-2. set (update operation.
-The data is posted to server as a RAW HTTP POST request)
+2. PUT (update operation.
+The data is posted to server as a raw HTTP PUT request)
-4. create (same as above)
+4. POST (adding nw content.
+The data is posted to server as a raw HTTP POST request)

 To provide unified API for client, all server communication (messages) take following format.